-After you've worn it for a while, occasionally I'll take it off and sleep without it, but just make sure that you're sleeping in such a way that your wrist is not bent.
-It's a little more trouble some, but whatever helps your wrist and allows you to sleep better.
+After I've worn it for a while, occasionally, I'll take it off and sleep without it.
+Just make sure that you're sleeping in such a way that your wrist is not bent.
+It's a little more troublesome, but whatever helps your wrist and allows you to sleep better.

 Below is an example of what type of wrist brace I've found to be the most helpful.
-You want one that will restrict some if the movement of wrist.
-These kinds will have either a metal plate inside, or hard plastic.
+You want one that will restrict some of the movement of the wrist.
+These kinds will have either a metal plate inside or hard plastic.
 I've tried using just the kind that wraps around your wrist without these support plates, but they never seemed to do much for me.

 Yoga and Pilates for the Wrist

-Yoga in general is just good for stretching out all of your muscles after sitting for hours in front of a computer.
-There's a few good Yoga moves that help stretch out the wrist and requires a lot of strength in your wrist to hold poses, as well as Pilates.
+Yoga, in general, is just good for stretching out all of your muscles after sitting for hours in front of a computer.
+There are a few good Yoga moves that help stretch out the wrist and requires a lot of strength in your wrist to hold poses, as well as Pilates.